 - 1. Firm Fixed Price Contracts Milestone must be complete before invoicing for fixed priced contracts. - 2.
-Cost Reimbursable Contracts You must invoice for actual costs incurred against a milestone.
-Invoicing should be monthly. - 4.
-Quarterly and Annual Reports include BOTH Technical and Business Reports (separate).
+Cost Reimbursable Contracts You may invoice for costs incurred against a milestone.
+Invoicing should be monthly.

-- 5. Final Report due date must be prior to POP end noted in subcontract. - 6.
+- 3. Cannot receive payment for a report (i.e. Quarterly, Annual and Final Reports should not have an assigned Government Funded or Cost Share amount.) - Quarterly and Annual Reports include BOTH Technical and Business Reports (separate). - 5.
+Final Report due date must be prior to POP end noted in subcontract. - 6.
 MTEC Milestone Numbers are used for administrative purposes and should be sequential. - 7.
-Task Numbers are used to reference the statement of work if they are different from the MTEC Milestone Number. - 6.
-Shipping Provisions (The following information, if applicable to the negotiated SOW, will be finalized by the Government and the MTEC Consortium Manager based on negotiations) - The shipping address is: Classified Shipments: Outer Packaging Inner Packaging - 7.
+Task Numbers are used to reference the statement of work if they are different from the MTEC Milestone Number.

+Shipping Provisions (The following information, if applicable to the negotiated SOW, will be finalized by the Government and the MTEC Consortium Manager based on negotiations)

+The shipping address is: Classified Shipments: Outer Packaging Inner Packaging

 Data Rights (see Section 8.4 of PPG for more information)